google/kmsan/Documentation/dev-tools/kmsan.rst

 LSB of the ``shadow`` pointer in a ``struct page`` may be set to 1.
 In this case shadow and origin pages are allocated, but KMSAN ignores accesses to them by falling back to dummy pages.
-Allocating the metadata pages is still needed to support ``vmap()/vunmap()`` operations on this struct page.
+Because this ``struct page`` could be used in a virtual mapping, we still allocate metadata for it.
+Accesses to such virtual mappings will be ignored by KMSAN as well.

 2. For vmalloc memory and modules, there is a direct mapping between the memory range, its shadow and origin.
 KMSAN lessens the vmalloc area by 3/4, making only